 Interns can continue on-campus at the University of Delaware following the completion of the internship and complete a Master of Science Degree in Human Nutrition.
 This M.S. program enables students to pursue their interests through an individualized program of study with either a thesis or non-thesis option.
 Both options include a core of required credits in nutrition and research methods, after which students work with an advisor to develop a customized elective program that fulfills the remainder of the program credits.

-Areas of potential program specialization include nutrition science, nutrition education, community nutrition, and management of food and nutrition services.
+Areas of emphasis include research and projects related to prevention or treatment of disease; nutrition in infancy, childhood, and aging; community nutrition; cardiovascular physiology; and identifying and clarifying relationships between diet and health.
 A variety of courses within the department and across the university provide exceptional opportunities for tailoring the degree to the student’s interests.

 Admission requirements include the following: